hellmarbecker/blog/_drafts/2021-08-22-creating-pagerduty-alerts-with-imply-pivot.markdown

   "event_action": "trigger"
 }
 ```
+Note how Pivot uses a placeholder to encode the report summary.
+You can find a list of the supported placeholders [in the documentation](https://docs.imply.io/latest/alerts/#configure-a-slack-webhook-url).

 You can set this up during alert creation, or edit an existing alert and configure the Delivery options.
 You also have the opportunity to send a test alert:

 ![Pivot Alert Delivery Options](/assets/2021-08-22-pivot.jpg)